tanvir917/tanvir917/README.md

 ## 🧑‍💻 About Me
 I am a results-driven software engineer with experience in **full-stack development, cloud-native solutions, and AI/ML integration**.
 I build **scalable web applications, APIs, and AI-powered platforms** using modern technologies.

-I’m passionate about **clean architecture, microservices, DevOps automation, and AI/ML solutions** and enjoy working on challenging problems in collaborative environments.
+I’m passionate about **clean architecture, microservices, DevOps automation, and AI/ML solutions**, and enjoy working on challenging problems in collaborative environments.

 ---